 The purpose of a Natural Resource Damage Assessment (NRDA) is to assess the extent of injury to a natural resource and determine appropriate ways of restoring and compensating for damage to the environment.
-Under CERCLA 101(6) and 1001(20), natural resources are defined as: “land, fish, wildlife, biota, air, water, ground water, drinking water supplies, and other such resources.”
-In a NRDA, the functions or services provided by the contaminated resource are determined.
-The reduction in service levels as a result of the contamination are then quantified.
+Under CERCLA 101(6) and 1001(20), natural resources are defined as: “land, fish, wildlife, biota, air, water, groundwater, drinking water supplies, and other such resources.”
+In an NRDA, the functions or services provided by the contaminated resource are determined.
+The reduction in service levels as a result of the contamination is then quantified.

 - Phase 1: Pre-Assessment Screen to determine if additional action is warranted

 - Phase 2: Assessment Plan to identify how potential damages will be evaluated